electricbolt/pragmaticnib/README.md

 ```
 This solves both problem #1 (exposing the internal implementation) and #2 (nested view hierarchy)

-The same code cannot be acheived in Swift as you cannot assign to `self` in a Class initializer.
+The same code cannot be achieved in Swift as you cannot assign to `self` in a Class initializer.
 You cannot for instance do the following:

 > Swift